jspecify/jspecify/docs/spec.md

 ### The scope of this spec

-Currently, this spec does not address *when* tools must apply a given check.
-For example, it does not state when tools must apply the [subtyping] check.
+Currently, this spec does not address *when* tools must apply any part of the spec.
+For example, it does not state when tools must check that the [subtyping] relation holds.

-We anticipate that tools will typically apply them in the same cases that they apply standard Java checks.
+We anticipate that tools will typically apply parts of this spec in the same cases that they apply the corresponding parts of the Java Language Specification.
 For example, if code contains the parameterized type `List<@Nullable Foo>`, we anticipate that tools will check that `@Nullable Foo` is a subtype of the bound of the type parameter of `List`.

 However, this is up to tool authors, who may have reasons to take a different approach.
 For example:

--   Java
+-   Java [places some restrictions that aren't necessary for soundness][#49], and it
-    [requires checks in some cases in which they aren't necessary for soundness][#49], and it [doesn't require checks in some cases in which checks *are* necessary for soundness][#65].
+    [is lenient in at least once way that can lead to runtime errors][#65].

 -   JSpecify annotations can be used even by tools that are not "nullness checkers" at all.
 For example, a tool that lists the members of an API could